navapbc/ecs-utils/README.md

-## ecs-util
+## ecs-utils

-ecs-util is a collection of useful python scripts and libraries for use with AWS Elastic Container Service (ECS).
+ecs-utils is a collection of useful python scripts and libraries for use with AWS Elastic Container Service (ECS).
 The scripts:
 - rolling-replace: performs a no-downtime replacement of instances in an ECS cluster (autoscaling group)
 - service-check: polls an ECS service for health (deployment completion)
 - param: a wrapper script for interacting with AWS Parameter store